Trekiros/BestOfReddit/README.md

 * Create a new app
 * Create a production pipeline for your app
 * In the `Resources` tab, add the `Heroku Scheduler` and `Logentries` add-ons to your pipeline
-* Configure `Heroku Scheduler` to run the project periodically.
-Ideally, this project is to be ran monthly.
+* Configure `Heroku Scheduler` to run the project periodically (command: `npm run start`).
+Ideally, this project is to be ran monthly, but Heroku Scheduler only goes up to daily.
 The project can be ran more often without issue (no duplicate months in the output spreadsheet, or errors), but this would be a waste of computing power.
 * Start following logs in real time in `Logentries`, to ensure that things are working properly
 * In the `Settings` tab, click `Reveal Config Vars`, and add the following environment variables:
   * `conf`: copy your local `conf.yml` file